 Sascha: Work can so easily become all-encompassing now, especially if you’re an entrepreneur.
-Joining a group, having a supportive fabric and network and community outside of your workplace is critical.
+Joining a group; having a supportive fabric, network, and community outside of your workplace is critical.
 There’s additional pressure to hit projections and keep business afloat.
-Have a yoga practice or meditation or be part of a community group… whatever that outlet is, you have to prioritize it.
-Even if you have to shorten it or do it at an inopportune moment.
+Have a yoga practice or meditation, or be part of a community group … whatever that outlet is, you have to prioritize it—even if you have to shorten it or do it at an inopportune moment.

 Bunch’s iOS leadership coaching app

-Sascha: We’ve always thought of ourselves as a URL meets IRL business, so it has been challenging.
-We’ve cancelled around 25 total retreats, each with 35 to 75 men.
-So we’ve been calling what we do now “Project Lemonade;” we’ve been handed a bunch of lemons because our revenue went from close to a million dollars for the year to zero very quickly.
+Sascha: We’ve always thought of ourselves as a URL-meets-IRL business, so it has been challenging.
+We’ve canceled around 25 total retreats, each with 35 to 75 men.
+So we’ve been calling what we do now “Project Lemonade” we’ve been handed a bunch of lemons because our revenue went from close to a million dollars for the year to zero very quickly.

 EVRYMAN had to quickly pivot and create opportunities for growth and change.
 We’re doing global community calls on a weekly basis.
 We get somewhere between 100-200 men from all over the world who come and get a digital taste of the EVRYMAN method.
 That’s new for us.
-Usually you had to physically come to a retreat, lean in and put a lot of energy towards getting the most out of our work.
-Now all you have to do is click on a Zoom link and listen in for an hour.
+Usually you had to physically come to a retreat, lean in, and put a lot of energy toward getting the most out of our work.
+Now all you have to do is click on a Zoom link, and listen in for an hour.

 We’ve lowered the barrier of entry, which has been exciting because men from all walks of life come together.
 We want more human connection, and there is this new global energy, so we’re able to see men from different places and hear the struggles they’re having and their hopes and challenges.
 It has been grounding for us.
 Ultimately it has ended up being positive because we’ve developed these new, dynamic ways EVRYMAN can interact with our community.

-- Christine’s recommended listen: the first few minutes of Gabrielle Hamilton’s audio on The Daily about closing her business
+- My Restaurant Was My Life for 20 Years.
+Does the World Need It Anymore?
+Tune into the first few minutes of Gabrielle Hamilton’s audio on The Daily about closing her business.
+[NYTimes.com]